-In the Transaction, the mortgages were underwritten on a similar basis, they are being serviced by Ember VRM Sàrl and subserviced by entities of the Quion group on the same platform, they are a single asset class - residential mortgages - and, based on the EBA's suggested approach, the mortgages are all originated in the same jurisdiction.
+In the Transaction, the loans were underwritten on a similar basis, they are being serviced by WMS according to similar servicing procedures, they are a single asset class - residential mortgage loans - and, based on the EBA's suggested approach, the loans are all originated in the same jurisdiction.

-PCS also takes great comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.
+PCS also takes comfort from the fact that transactions containing pools with similar characteristics have always been considered to be "homogenous" by a wide consensus of market participants.